What are the best drum sample packs to improve your songwriting?

 Let’s discuss each criteria more deeply.

-Right from the beginning, we realized that if a loop pack was going to have any value to songwriters, it needed to include all the components necessary for songwriting.
+Right from the beginning, we realized that if a sample pack was going to have any value to songwriters, it needed to include all the components necessary for songwriting.
 It needs drum beats for the verse, the chorus, and the bridge, not to mention fills to make those transitions musical.

 A downfall of many drum loop and sample products is that they are created with no song in mind.
 The drum fills are random and don’t make sense musically with the vibe of the style.
 In other words, they just don’t seem to be of much use in real musical application.
 Worse, many of the main beats sound like a drummer just riffing and showing off.
 Sure, they sound fantastic and impressive played solo, but no matter where you try to make them work in an actual song, they don’t fit.
 They don’t seem to make any musical sense with the music.
 There’s a place for busy drum patterns, but it generally isn’t in the verse of a song.